Carbon-for-Developers/carbon-php-sdk/README.md

 ##### hot_storage_time_to_live: `int`<a id="hot_storage_time_to_live-int"></a>

-Time in seconds after which the file will be moved to cold storage.
+Time in days after which the file will be moved to cold storage.
+Must be one of [1, 3, 7, 14, 30].

 ##### generate_chunks_only: `bool`<a id="generate_chunks_only-bool"></a>